giuseppemag/ballerina/docs/guidelines.md

 ##### Instantiating views components
 The first and foremost task of a template is to instantiate the appropriate views.
 The template has access to the following `props`:
-- `context`, which contains both the readonly context as well as the writable state of the template (everything that can be _read_, with type `ReadonlyContext & WritableState`);
+- `context`, which contains both the Readonly context as well as the writable state of the template (everything that can be _read_, with type `ReadonlyContext & WritableState`);
 - `setState`, which accepts an `Updater<WritableState>` to signal to the template that we wish to perform a mutation on the state;
 - `foreignMutations`, which are assorted callbacks that allow us to send signals to other domains.

 We pass a subset, or _projection_, of these `props` to the views of the domain, with the goal in mind of letting the view in on as little details as possible about the template itself.
 The view receives simple callbacks that usually invoke either `props.setState`, or a foreign mutation.
-The views also do not receive the whole readonly context and writable state, but ideally only the relevant information needed to perform their function, and nothing else.
+The views also do not receive the whole Readonly context and writable state, but ideally only the relevant information needed to perform their function, and nothing else.

 Very often, in the context of a view, we wish to apply visual wrappers.
 A wrapper is a React component with children, that is it has signature `{ children?:JSX.Element | Array<JSX.Element> }`.
 There are two ways to apply a wrapper.
 One, just like we are used to in the React world, is to simply put it around whatever we want (also other templates, given that they are renderable React elements like all others):